 Are You a Candidate?

-Standard criteria for this surgery are being 100 pounds over ideal weight or a Body Mass Index (BMI) greater than 40, weight-related health problems and having tried unsuccessfully to lose weight through diet, medication and exercise.
+Standard criteria for this surgery are being 100 pounds over ideal weight or a Body Mass Index (BMI) greater than 40, weight-related health problems, and inability to lose weight through diet, medication and exercise.

 Advance Surgical Techniques